dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA2022](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2022): Avoid unreliable call to 'Stream.Read'
+## [CA2022](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2022): Avoid inexact read with 'Stream.Read'

 A call to 'Stream.Read' may return fewer bytes than requested, resulting in unreliable code if the return value is not checked.